Fantasy Flight Games

-Fantasy Flight Games (FFG) is a game company based in Roseville, Minnesota, United States, that creates and publishes role-playing, board, card, and dice games.
-As of 2014, it is a subsidiary of Asmodée Éditions.
+Fantasy Flight Games (FFG) is a game developer based in Roseville, Minnesota, United States, that creates and publishes role-playing, board, card, and dice games.
+In 2014, it became a division of Asmodee North America.

 History

 Fantasy Flight Publishing was founded in 1995 by its CEO Christian T. Petersen.
 Since the release of its first game product (Twilight Imperium) in 1997, the company has been doing business as Fantasy Flight Games (FFG).
 Since that time, FFG has become one of the biggest names in the hobby games industry, being a marketplace leader in board games and maintaining strong businesses in the card game, roleplaying game, and miniature game categories.

+From 2000 through 2008, FFG produced a series of supplements and adventures for Dungeons & Dragons 3rd edition under the Open Gaming License.
+This series was collectively known as Legends & Lairs.
+These books included supplements for classes, expanded magic, and environments, as well as a series of Instant Adventure booklets.

 In 2008, FFG partnered with Games Workshop to represent Warhammer and Warhammer 40,000 settings in role-playing, board, and card games.
 FFG announced the end of that partnership on September 9, 2016.
 Effective February 28, 2017, FFG no longer offers for sale any games made in conjunction with Games Workshop.

 In August 2011, Fantasy Flight Games acquired the license for card, miniature and role-playing games set in the Star Wars universe.
 They have also created board and card games for the well-known licenses Game of Thrones, Battlestar Galactica, and The Lord of the Rings, as well as board games based upon popular computer games: Doom: The Boardgame, StarCraft: The Board Game, and World of Warcraft: The Board Game.
 They are also known for revising and reprinting popular or cult classic games, including Cosmic Encounter, Arkham Horror, Talisman, and Netrunner.